-Mechanical security for the ICHIS is provided by the sealing screw, as defined in Part B1.6.1 and B1.6.2.
+Mechanical security for the ICHIS is provided by the sealing screw, as defined in sections Part B1.6.1 and B1.6.2.
+Tamper Evident labels may also be applied to the interface between the Host and ICH, and ESME and Device, if desired.